SCOTT D Miller - For the latest and greatest information on Feedback Informed Treatment

 norman maloneAt the tender age of 10, Norman Malone’s father attacked him and his two younger brothers with a hammer while they slept.
 Their mother, drugged into unconsciousness by her husband the prior evening, found the children the next morning.
 Each had suffered grave head wounds, but were alive.
 Later, all would learn the senior Malone had taken his life shortly after the attack, throwing himself in front of a suburban train.

 A long recovery followed, months spent in a hospital learning to walk again.
 Despite steady and dramatic improvement, Norman never regained the use of his right hand.
-With his single functioning hand, he spent the next seven decades following a dream he’d had since he was five: to become a concern pianist.
+With his single functioning hand, he spent the next seven decades following a dream he’d had since he was five: to become a concert pianist.

 It has been a solitary journey throughout.
 In his youth, kids made fun of his damaged skull.
 Teachers and advisors consistently advised him to give up his quest, deeming it “ludicrous.”
 Thinking he must be “crazy,” they even sent him for a psychological evaluation.
 Wittgenstein